hgeorge82/Marker-Spinner/README.md

 Both of us are now just working on the assembly and we have run into some problems again.
 Things are not fitting how they were in Onshape so that's an issue.
 Another is that some acrylic pieces may need some modification.

 ## Gains
-Throught out this project we were fortunate to get hand on experience with a customer, we also learned Physics, Good time management was a big one because we were fully independent, so we had to manage out time well in order to get done with project done on time, and as always we got to learn and improve our Code/CAD skills
+Throughout this project, we were fortunate to get hands-on experience with a customer, and we also learned Physics, Good time management was a big one because we were fully independent, so we had to manage our time well in order to get our project done on time, and as always we got to learn and improve our Code/CAD skills

 ### Final Reflection
 Mariam: Doing a project for the first time where we have real customers is amazing.
 I never thought I could use my engineering skills to make something for someone else.
 When I first started coding for this project I had no clue how to start it or where to start from.
 I started researching how the D.C motors work and I did find some useful resources, but they were not very helpful.
 Later I found out that Graham and Malachi had already started coding for the D.C motors, so I got their code and had to figure out how I wanted it to work for me and that was the challenging part cause I didn't know how I wanted the motors to work.
 After figuring that out I had to change only a few parts of the code with Mr. Millers' help.
 Then I moved on to adding a button and an LCD.
 Coding was pretty challenging there were days when I was lost and didn't know what to do, but I always found my way back up with the help of Mr. Miller and Sky.
 Overall I had fun doing this my favorite part of this project was soldering because it just made me happy to see I am finally done and ready to wrap everything up.
 Overall I enjoyed doing this project.
-I am happy knowing that our project will be used for goods when I graduate.
+I am happy knowing that our project will be used for good when I graduate.

-Hope: Doing this project I learned a lot about time management.
+Hope: This project was a roller coaster for me.
+Working with a customer was a pretty ok experience.
+I learned a lot about keeping to a strict schedule...but I did not entirely stick to the schedule sooo yeah.
+It helped that we had help from our UVA mentor Skye.
+Anyway, when I started this project I had no idea how I was going to create a design for this so-called "automated marker spinner" I was doing some INTENSE research, and then it hit me--what about a Ferris wheel, but for markers?
+So began the journey of our marker spinner.
+At first, things were moving along pretty well in CAD but once everything was cut and printed out that's when the real problems began.
+Things were not fitting properly and measurements were off.
+When doing CAD make sure your measurements are proper and don't make the same mistakes as me.
+The major thing I learned about when doing this project was the importance of proper measurements and sticking to the schedule.
+Overall this project was a huge learning curve.
+I realized that designing requires all the little details.